Geometric noise spectrum in interferometers: Intrinsic fluctuations

-We can see that the same function $F_h$ appears as in the vacuum case (\ref{eqn:Fh}), and the thermality manifests as a multiplication by a frequency-dependent Bose-Einstein factor.
 Furthermore, as the thermal Wightman function has both positive and negative frequency components, the support of the spectrum is no longer restricted to positive frequencies.
 The positive-frequency spectrum is related to the absorption of energy and the negative frequency part to the emission of energy \cite{Clerk:2008tlb}.
-Since the vacuum does not emit energy, this is why we only had positive frequency contribution for the vacuum case.
+Since the vacuum does not emit energy, only the positive--frequency contribution appears in the vacuum case.

 In the limit $\lim_{\beta \rightarrow \infty} n_\beta = 0$, we recover the vacuum spectrum (\ref{eqn:SDh}).
 For non-zero temperature, the new term with $n_\beta$ provides an amplification of the signal, especially for small argument, as $n_\beta(x/L) \sim L/(\beta x)$ for small $\beta x/L$.
 While $n_\beta( x/L )$ diverges for $x\rightarrow 0$, the factor $F_h(x)n_\beta(x/L)$ remains finite with the limit